 6. The Law of Reverse Dieting

-This is metabolic adaptation.
+This is whats referred to as metabolic adaptation.
 After long-term dieting, your body begins to burn fewer calories to produce the same amount of energy, metabolism decreases, and catabolic hormones like cortisol skyrocket while anabolic hormones can plummet.

 Second, incorporate refeed meals.
 By increasing the amount of food you’re eating you’ll increase leptin levels to boost your metabolism and give yourself a mental break from dieting.